auliakhalqillah/Titanic_Analysis/README.md

 RMS Titanic was boarded 891 passengers consisting of 314 female passengers and 577 male passengers.
 Based on these data, about 342 passengers are survived and 549 passengers are not survived.
 By 342 passengers are survived, as many as 233 passngers are female and 109 passengers are male.
 By 549 passengers are not survived, as many as 81 passengers are female and 468 passengers are male.
 Female passengers are high number of survived than male passengers.
 Furthermore, the high number of passangers who survived are in the first class about 136 passengers and the high number of passengers who didn't survived about 372 passengers are in third class.

-## How Age distribution in RMS Titanic?
+## How Passengers Age distribution on RMS Titanic?
 ```
 print('\n[15] Age distribution in RMS Titanic')
 plt.figure(4, figsize=(10,6))